hbc/NGS_Data_Analysis_Summer2016/sessionI/lessons/01_the_filesystem.md

 ## Full vs. Relative Paths

 The `cd` command takes an argument which is the directory name.
 Directories can be specified using either a *relative path* or a *full path*.

-As we know, the directories on the computer are arranged into a hierarchy.
-The full path tells you where a directory is in that hierarchy.
+As we know, the directories on the computer are arranged into a hierarchy, and the full path tells you where a directory is in that hierarchy, starting with the root `/` directory.
 Navigate to the home directory (`cd`).
 Now, enter the `pwd` command and you should see:

 `$ pwd`

 `/home/<username>`

 which is the full path for your home directory.
 This tells you that you are in a directory called `username`, which sits inside a directory called `home` which sits inside the very top directory in the hierarchy, the *root directory*.
-So, to summarize: `username` is a directory in `home` which is a directory in `/`.
+So, to summarize: `username` is a directory in `home` which is a directory in the top level root `/` directory.

 Now enter the following command: